cptwunderlich/cptwunderlich.github.io/_drafts/scala_migrations.md

 The environment variable `COURSIER_REPOSITORIES` tells coursier which repositories to use to resolve artifacts.
 My `pass.sh` is a very janky construct, that just echos my personal [GitHub access token](https://github.com/settings/tokens).

 `repos.md` contains the repository configuration.
-It's a markdown list of the format `- org/repo[:branch]`.
+It's a markdown list in the format `- org/repo[:branch]`.
 If you don't specify a branch, it will use main/master.

 `default.scala-steward.conf` the, well, default scala-steward config (can be overwritten with project specific configs).